wordofwarning/wordofwarning.org/current/2023-worksahead/index.md

 Jade is a Black, Queer, multi-disciplinary artist from Manchester working in dance, poetry, writing, performance, and creative facilitation.
 <hr>
-Kellie Colbert · *This Is Dedicated To The One I Love*
+Kellie Colbert · *Dedicated To The One I Love*

 *And tell all the stars above.
 This is dedicated to the one I love.<br>(Love can never be exactly like we want it to be.)*